ben-xo/dir2cast/README.md

 * you have two podcasts, and the MP3s live in `htdocs/dir2cast/cast1` and `htdocs/dir2cast/cast2`

-Step 1: Make 2 extra copies of `dir2cast.ini` (one for each cast), and then edit
+1. Make 2 extra copies of `dir2cast.ini` (one for each cast), and then edit to taste.
-        to taste.
 (Any settings not specified will be taken from the main `dir2cast.ini` - the one that is in the same folder as `dir2cast.php`).
-Step 2: Upload these additional dir2cast.ini files to the `htdocs/dir2cast/cast1/`
+2. Upload these additional dir2cast.ini files to the `htdocs/dir2cast/cast1/`
    and `htdocs/dir2cast/cast2/` folders, respectively.

 The podcast URLs will now be: